InfinityC0der/q-learning-genie/README.md

 Acknowledgements:
 - Implemented and debugged primarily by me.
 - I used ChatGPT occasionally to help with debugging code and understanding the details of implementation but all core design and logic were developed independently.
+- The OpenAI API was used for the response module and it was very cheap.